Hanxi-002/MI_Spatial/network_analysis/hotnet2/053124_Control/README.md

 * CD68(AF; RF)_hotnet_out: folders containing output of the hotnet2 run.

 ## results:
-* AF control runs do not have any significant modules (p-value below 0.1).
+* AF control hotnet2 analysis do not have any significant modules (p-value below 0.1).
-*
+* CD68 control hotnet2 analysis do not have any significant modules (p-value below 0.1).